Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 September 2025 05.24.54 UTC
+- WIB: Senin, 8 September 2025 06.22.15 UTC
-- WITA: Senin, 8 September 2025 06.24.54 UTC
+- WITA: Senin, 8 September 2025 07.22.15 UTC
-- WIT: Senin, 8 September 2025 07.24.54 UTC
+- WIT: Senin, 8 September 2025 08.22.15 UTC

 Kutipan Inspiratif:
-"My fake plants died because I did not pretend to water them."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: funny
+Kategori: technology